camunda/camunda-platform/README.md

 ## Resource based authorizations

-You can control access to specific processes and decision tables in Operate and Tasklist with [resource based authorization](https://docs.camunda.io/docs/self-managed/concepts/access-control/resource-authorizations/).
+You can control access to specific processes and decision tables in Operate and Tasklist with [resource-based authorization](https://docs.camunda.io/docs/self-managed/concepts/access-control/resource-authorizations/).

 This feature is disabled by default and can be enabled by setting `RESOURCE_AUTHORIZATIONS_ENABLED` to `true`, either via the [`.env`](.env) file or through the command line: